Mull of Galloway

 |[Lighthouse exhibition area]|

-Open (2016): Daily, July & August; irregular dates, April to June & September to October - see website for exact dates.
+Open (2019): Lighthouse tours: daily, July & August; mainly weekends and school holidays, April to June & September to October - see website for exact dates.
 Exhibition: late March to late October

 |[Mull of Galloway Lighthouse]|